nguyenkimnhatminh13/PaSCo_Minh/README.md

 > I used the old version of WaffleIron which requires pytorch 1.11.0.

-2. Run the following command to extract point features from the pretrained WaffleIron model (require 10883Mb GPU memory).
+2. Run the following command to extract point features from the pretrained WaffleIron model (require 10883Mb GPU memory) pretrained on SemanticKITTI.
 The extracted features will be stored in the `result_folder`:
       ```
       cd PaSCo/WaffleIron_mod
       python extract_point_features.py \